el-bart/but/README.md

 ## meta programming
+ * `BUT_MPL_VALUE_WRAP` - macro for generating full-blown object, that's only purpose is to keep a given value inside.
  * `FreeOperators` - set of macros for fast definitions of comparison operators for a simple structure types and collections. both regular and template types are supported.
  * `NamedVariadicTemplate` - helper template that allows to store variadic template arguments in a